colinshew/colinshew.github.io/outreach.md

 subtitle: Bringing science outside the lab!
 ---

 What good is science if only scientists understand it?
-I believe in engaging the general public in scientific conversation and increasing the visibility of science careers, especially in disadvantaged communities.
-I have organized several hands-on workshops at elementary and high schools across the Sacramento area to discuss DNA, heredity, biotechnology, bioethics, and STEM careers.
+I believe in engaging the public in scientific conversations and increasing the visibility of science careers, especially in disadvantaged communities.
+I have organized several hands-on workshops at elementary and high schools in the Sacramento area to discuss DNA, heredity, biotechnology, bioethics, and STEM careers.
 Check out the [Dennis Lab blog](https://www.dennislab.org/outreach) for posts describing some of these events!

 Any educators interested in bringing these topics to their classrooms are welcome to <a href = "mailto: cshew@ucdavis.edu">email me</a> for more information.